pratheepraj/fe-learning-inititative/learning-program.md

 ### GRADUATION
 Create a simple application and demonstrate your proficiency in React, Redux and Redux-saga.
 The application should have:
+- Fetch data from the server using Redux-saga - you may use [JSON placeholder](https://jsonplaceholder.typicode.com/) for mock data
 - The view layer rendered with React with at least two different views
+    - List view: shows a list of posts
+    - Detailed view:
+        1) shows details of any post selected from the list in the first view.
+        2) shows comments associated to the post at the bottom
-- Data stored in a Redux store.
+- Data should be stored in a Redux store.
-- Fetch data from the server using Redux-saga - you may use [JSON placeholder](https://jsonplaceholder.typicode.com/) for mock data

 ### LEVEL 2